fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 [OpenTX Companion](/projects/fpv/glossar/#opentx-companion) software (available for Windows, Mac and Linux) from [open-tx.org](https://www.open-tx.org/2019/10/05/opentx-2.3.1).
 On this webpage you also find the [sdcard content](https://downloads.open-tx.org/2.3/release/sdcard/) which we will need to put on a seperate sd card that will be inserted in the Taranis radio.

-Note that the Taranis X9D Plus SE 2019 doesn't ship with an sd card.
+Note that the Taranis X9D Plus SE 2019 doesn't ship with a sd card.
 However, it has an internal storage for the bootloader and the firmware (OpenTX) and the firmware of the internal transmitter module.
 {: .notice}

+In case you are using Windows, make sure to install the Zadig utility.
+For Linux make sure to install `dfu-util`.
+More information can be in the [OpenTX gitbook](https://opentx.gitbooks.io/manual-for-opentx-2-2/content/companion/flashing.html).
+{: .warning}

 With the OpenTX Companion software it is possible to backup your radio using the following button, which lets you store a `*.bin` file on your computer: